 For one of our scout activities we went on a bike ride / hike.
 It was only about 3 miles in, but it was all strait up, so ift felt a lot more like 20 miles in.
 We got to check out some pretty amazing fossils, and then the ride back down as awesome.
 I got some good video of me riding down.
 I wish I had been able to get video of all the boys c, but it didn't work out that way.
 Anyway I hope you enjoy watching me almost crash a couple of times.

-Ammon charter school principal charged in burglary
+Ammon charter school principal charged with burglary

 AMMON, Idaho -